-From Margaret on September 3rd, 2010 in General Remodel
+From Dean Dowd on September 03, 2010 in General Remodel

 Even though warmer temperatures may linger, something seems to change the minute September comes.
 The devil-may-care casual vibe of summer is slowly replaced by impulses to look towards nesting and settling in.
 Especially for those who live in colder climates, a home that offers comfort throughout the year must adapt to the seasons.
 Goodbye sweating glasses of iced tea and sandy flip-flops, and hello fall.
 Here are some ways to warm up to the coming season without changing your entire home.